wallacepck/wallacepck.github.io/README.md

 # README for my profile website
 Hey, I created this to showcase my resume.
-I will be updating this code and improving on it once in a while.
-If anyone wants to clone this, you may do so.
+I will be updating and improving this code occasionally.
+If anyone wants to clone this, they may do so.
 If possible, please credit me.

 # Getting Started with Create React App